danypark91/hd_log_reg/hd_log_reg_rmarkdown.md

     ## [1] -0.07491292

+The ANOVA test is used to compare the difference between the two statistical figures.
+The Chi-Square test helps to make decisions about whether the `df_model.part` differs signifcantly from the `df_model`.
+The p-value of the test is the key to make decision between rejection of Null Hypothesis.
+The lower the p-value, the evidence of difference is stronger, hence more likely to reject null hypothesis.
+In fact, the p-value is compared with significance value to make the decision. - H0:
+`df_model.part` = `df_model` - HA: `df_model.part` ≠ `df_model` The test
+result shows the p-value of 0.02496 which is lower compare to the 0.05.
+Based on this result, we can reject null hypothesis and select alternative hypothesis.
+The further steps used reduced model as it is proved that the reduced model is statistically more fit, it is used for the further steps.

 ``` r
 #validate that the reduced model is statistically siginifcant over the full model
 anova(df_model.part, df_model, test="Chisq")